|

 29, 1945)rt,no30aug45

-Fire department responds to three fires,
+Fire department responded to three fires,

 including a residence on Burt Drive in College View neighborhood destroyed by